- 10 Ways to Make Intramuscular Testosterone Injections Less Painful

 It was easy, and the actual moment of injection is fast and doesn’t hurt at all.

-We considered the bubble method of injecting but it seems unnecessarily complex.
+We considered the bubble or air-lock method of injecting but it seems unnecessarily complex.

 Something else I might try is a smaller gauge needle for injecting, perhaps a 25 or 27.
 The thing with testosterone is that it’s suspended in oil and very thick so it can take a while to inject with a smaller gauge needle.
 However I was reading on some body building forums that some guys draw up, then leave the syringe sitting on a heating pad for 20 minutes or so, then inject with a small gauge needle.
 This sounds like something I might eventually try out of interest, particularly when I go up to a higher maintenance dose.